ipfs-inactive/website/content/pages/docs/commands.md

 DESCRIPTION

   Running 'ipfs bootstrap' with no arguments will run 'ipfs bootstrap list'.

   SECURITY WARNING:

   The bootstrap command manipulates the "bootstrap list", which contains the addresses of bootstrap nodes.
 These are the *trusted peers* from which to learn about other peers in the network.
 Only edit this list if you understand the risks of adding or removing nodes from this list.

 SUBCOMMANDS
-  ipfs bootstrap list            - Show peers in the bootstrap list. ipfs bootstrap add [<peer>]... - Add peers to the bootstrap list. ipfs bootstrap rm [<peer>]...  - Removes peers from the bootstrap list.
+  ipfs bootstrap add [<peer>]... - Add peers to the bootstrap list. ipfs bootstrap list            - Show peers in the bootstrap list. ipfs bootstrap rm [<peer>]...  - Remove peers from the bootstrap list.

   Use 'ipfs bootstrap <subcmd> --help' for more information about each command.
 ```